Finding Aid to the Papers of David E. Hogg, 1965-2006

 Millimeter Array (MMA) Series: The first U.S. community science workshops on the design of a synthesis array for millimeter-wave astronomy were held in 1983 and continued through 1989.
 In July 1990 the National Radio Astronomy Observatory submitted a proposal for a millimeter array to the National Science Foundation (NSF), and in 1991 the decadal report of the National Research Council's Astronomy Survey Committee recommended the Millimeter Array as the highest priority ground-based astronomy project for the 1990s.
 Planning and site research began at NRAO, in November 1994 National Science Board (NSB) approved a project development plan for the MMA and endorsed further planning, and in May 1998 the NSB authorized the expenditure of $26M for a three-year MMA design and development program.
 In June 1999, the NSF signed a Memorandum of Understanding with European institutions for a joint design and development phase of the Atacama Large Millimeter/submillimeter Array (ALMA), a project that joined the MMA with the European Large Southern Array project.
 This series includes correspondence, notes, reports, reprints, memos, viewgraph copies, meeting minutes, meeting agendas, charts, and graphs from 1983 through 1995 concerning the planning, organization, site search, and design of the Millimeter Array.
 All items are filed according to Hogg’s original arrangement.
 Size: 0.5 linear feet.
 Click here for a listing of folders.
 Related materials: For additional materials on the MMA, see also the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Mark A. Gordon, the Papers of Paul A. Vanden Bout, and the MMA/ALMA Memo Series.

 Green Bank Telescope (GBT) Series: This series includes site research information, memos, reports, notes, correspondence, reprints, meeting materials, meeting minutes, agendas, graphs, diagrams, view graphs, view graph copies, and journal cuts from 1965-2004, concerning the planning, organization, design, and construction of the Green Bank Telescope, and on the azimuth track review.
 All items are filed according to Hogg’s original arrangement.
+Also included here is a photo of a Canadian stamp featuring the GBT and Hogg's information about the creation and issue of the stamp.
 Size: 2.0 linear feet.
 Click here for a listing of folders.
 Related materials: See the GBT Unit in the Records of the National Radio Astronomy Observatory.

 Councils and Committees Series: This series includes correspondence, reports, meeting notes, meeting minutes, view graphs, view graph copies, agendas, memos, reprints, and presentations from the various organizations' councils and committees on which Hogg served.
 Material is dated 1979-2004.
 Organizations include the American Astronomical Society, Associated Universities, Inc., National Optical Astronomy Observatory, National Radio Astronomy Observatory, National Research Council, National Science Foundation, Shanghai 65 Meter Review Panel, and Universities Space Research Association.
 All items are filed according to Hogg’s original arrangement.
 Size: 2.5 linear feet.
 Click here for a listing of folders.